 Reopening Case that was Closed due to Failure to Pay the Liability/Pay-in

 A consumer must establish a new date of request (DOR) after the case has been closed due to failure to make the pay-in payment (461-115-0030).
 If the DOR is made before the end of the month following the month of case closure, a new application is not required (461-115-0050).
 The Eligibility Worker determines whether the case can be re-opened without a new application or if there have been enough changes so that a new application is required.
 If the DOR is later than the month following the month of case closure, a new application is required.
 Once the consumer has again been determined eligible, benefits begin from the DOR as long as the consumer was eligible on that date, the same as for any other new applicant (461-180-0090).
 The consumer is not eligible prior to the date that the service plan is authorized for the HCW (461-180-0040).
 This may cause benefits to be prorated in the re-open month.

-Although the consumer usually has the entire month to make the pay-in payment (461-185-0050), you may pend a case when the client has previously failed to make the pay-in for proof of payment before reopening the case.
+Although the consumer usually has the entire month to make the pay-in payment (461-185-0050), you may pend a case when the consumer has previously failed to make the pay-in for proof of payment before reopening the case.
 OAR 461-115-0610 requires that in order to be eligible for benefits, consumers must provide verification when the Department requests it.
 In addition, OAR 461-115-0700 requires that eligibility factors must be verified at application when eligibility for benefits is questioned.
 When a consumer has previously failed to make the pay-in, it is questionable that they will make the pay-in during the month that the case will reopen.
 Therefore you may pend the case for proof that the payment has been made to verify that the consumer is again eligible for in-home services, prior to re-opening the case.

 Adjustments may be made when consumers are reducing their pay-in with allowable deductions or when the consumer has not paid their pay-in.